Planai (ski course)

 Planai is a World Cup ski course, located on the same name mountain and ski resort in Schladming, Styria, Austria.
-It opened in 1973.
+It opened in 1973, hosting a World Cup downhill in December.

-Since 1997 it has regularly hosted night slalom, the highest attended in the circuit with 50,000 people each year.
+Since 1997, it has regularly hosted night slalom, the highest attended (50,000) on the World Cup circuit.

+The giant slalom course has as an average incline of 41% (61% maximum, 12% minimum) and is among the most demanding on the circuit.

-Course hosted two World Championships in 1982 and 2013 and the World Cup season final in 2012.
+The course hosted two World Championships (1982, 2013) and the World Cup finals in March 2012.

 History

-Planai opened in 1973 with a downhill event, won by Franz Klammer.
+Planai opened in late 1973 with a downhill event, won by Franz Klammer with Roland Collombin and Bernhard Russi on the podium.
 Until the end of the decade and through the 1980s, all disciplines were regularly held on this course.

-In 1982, they organized the Alpine World Ski Championships for the first time, with all men's events and only a giant slalom event for women held on the course.
+In 1982, they organized the World Championships for the first time, with all men's events and only a giant slalom event for women held on the course.

 In 1988, they replaced the originally scheduled resorts of Les Menuires (women) and Val Thorens (men) as the season opening venue at the last minute, due to weather conditions.

-In 1990, they organized the last World Cup weekend with a downhill, slalom and combined events, before a 7-year break and entering a new era.
+In 1990, Schladming hosted the last World Cup weekend with a downhill, slalom, and combined events, before a 7-year break and entering a new era.

 In 1997, Planai organized their first slalom under floodlight.
 Since then this has become the most visited and most spectacular slalom in the world.

-In 2013, they organized the 2nd Alpine World Ski Championships, having completely renovated the finish area with a notable arc of steel.
+In 2013, Schladming hosted its second World Championships, having completely renovated the finish area with a notable arc of steel.